A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Discussion and future work

-In this work, we have approached network pruning from a signal propagation perspective and formally characterized initialization conditions for a network to be pruned prior to training.
-Based on this, we found in our experiments that orthogonal initialization produced the best pruning results compared to other initialization schemes on various modern architectures.
-While pruning on orthogonal initialization empirically produces trainable sparse networks, it would be immensely beneficial if there is a way to guarantee that.
-We believe, our signal propagation perspective provides a means to formulate this as an optimization problem by maximizing the ``trainability'' of sparse networks (measured by the Jacobian singluar values) while pruning, and we intend to explore this direction as a future work.

-\SKIP{ In this work, we have approached pruning at initialization from a signal propagation perspective and formally characterized how one should initialize a network to prune prior to training.
-Based on this, we recommended orthogonal initialization which as shown in our experiments produced the best pruning results compared to other initialization schemes on various modern architectures.
-In fact, pruning on orthogonal initialization empirically produces trainable sparse networks, however, it would be immensely beneficial if there is a way to guarantee that.
-We believe, our signal propagation perspective provides a means to formulate this as an optimization problem by maximizing the ``trainability'' of sparse networks (measured by the Jacobian singluar values) while pruning, and we intend to explore this direction as a follow-up work. }
+We point out, however, that there remains several aspects to consider.
+While pruning on enforced isometry produces trainable sparse networks, the two-stage orthogonalization process (\ie, prune first and enforce the orthogonality later) can be suboptimal especially at a high sparsity level.
+Also, network weights change during training, which can affect signal propagation characteristics, and therefore, dynamical isometry may not continue to hold over the course of training.
+We hypothesize that a potential key to successful neural network compression is to address the complex interplay between optimization and signal propagation, and it might be immensely beneficial if an optimization naturally takes place in the space of isometry.
+We believe that our signal propagation perspective provides a means to formulate this as an optimization problem by maximizing the trainability of sparse networks while pruning, and we intend to explore this direction as a future work.